mofesolapaul/search-vscode/README.md

 ## Project: Search VSCode

 ### Setup instructions
 The entire setup process has been distilled into a single file to make it easy for you to spin up the application and try it out.
-Run the following command in the project folder:
+Run the following command in the project folder (p.s: docker must be installed on your machine):

  ```bash
  chmod u+x setup.sh && ./setup.sh